-- 4.3.3 The CAB should note that the accreditation body shall apply the requirements of the following Accreditation Auditing Practices Group (AAPG) documents when undertaking accreditation assessments: - a.
-Auditing the CAB Impartiality Committee. - Key criteria for assessing the competency of CABs and their ability to deliver credible results. - 4.3.4 The CAB shall have a policy showing its support for the aims and objectives of the MSC. - 4.3.4.1 The CAB's actions shall conform to the policy. - The CAB shall follow the normative annexes to the MSC Certification Requirements in full 4.3.5 if applicable. - 4.3.6 In line with ISO 17065 4.6 b), the CAB shall make available on request the following information on the fees charged to clients: - For CoC audits: - The audit fee charged for single site audits. - Additional auditor time (applicable when the total audit time exceeds 1 day). - iii.
+- 4.3.3 The CAB should note that the accreditation body will apply the requirements of the following Accreditation Auditing Practices Group (AAPG) documents when undertaking accreditation assessments: - a.
+Auditing the CAB Impartiality Committee. - Key criteria for assessing the competency of CABs and their ability to deliver credible results. - 4.3.4 The CAB shall have a policy showing its support for the aims and objectives of the MSC. - 4.3.4.1 The CAB's actions shall conform to the policy. - 4.3.5 The CAB shall follow the normative documents in full if applicable. - 4.3.6 In line with ISO 17065 4.6 b), the CAB shall make available on request the following information on the fees charged to clients: - a.
+For CoC audits: - i.
+The audit fee charged for single site audits. - ii.
+Additional auditor time (applicable when the total audit time exceeds 1 day). - iii.
 The certificate fee (for when any new certificates are issued). - iv.
 Travel time to and from the audit. - v.
 Travel expenses to and from the audit. - vi.
-An additional note that group and CFO audits will be quoted on an individual hasis - For fisheries assessments: - An indicative average assessment personnel day rate.
+An additional note that Group and CFO audits will be quoted on an individual basis. - b.
+For fisheries assessments: - i.
+An indicative average assessment personnel day rate.